-Your degree (previous or earned at UNC) plus completion of the DPD requirements will earn you a Verification Statement that will permit you to apply for dietetic internships on your path to becoming a registered dietitian.
+Your degree, whether previously earned or earned at UNC as part of this program, plus completion of the DPD requirements will earn you a Verification Statement.
+This statement will permit you to apply for dietetic internships on your path to becoming a registered dietitian.
 For more information visit the Academy of Nutrition and Dietetics website.

 The DPD requirements include 30 courses, of which UNC provides 15 courses (31 credits) online.

-For details of the Dietetics BS major, see the official program listing in the UNC Undergraduate Catalog
+See the official program listings in the UNC Undergraduate Catalog:

 Descriptions of the 30 courses and their prerequisites can be found in the Distance Dietetic Program Curriculum Guide.

 UNC offers the following 15 courses (31 credits) online.
 Spring and Fall semesters follow a 16-week semester format.
 Summer term courses are offered in an 8-week format.

 FND 252 Nutrition in the Life Cycle (3 credits – 8 weeks)